moraroy/NonSteamLaunchers/README.md

 NonSteamLaunchers 🚀
 </h1>

 This script installs the latest GE-Proton, installs NonSteamLaunchers under one unique Proton prefix folder in your compatdata folder path called "NonSteamLaunchers" and adds them to your Steam Library.
-It will also add the games automatically on every steam restart.
+It will also add the games automatically in real time.
 So you can use them on Desktop or in Game Mode.

 <h1 align="center">